-The there is the spring configuration file in src/resources/META-INF/services/camel-context.xml which defines the JPA template and tells Camel to look in the org.apache.camel.example.etl package to find its routes.
+Then there is the spring configuration file in src/resources/META-INF/services/camel-context.xml which defines the JPA template and tells Camel to look in the org.apache.camel.example.etl package to find its routes.

 So lets start with the route definition in EtlRoutes

 The above sets up a route from the src/data directory.
 Notice we're using the noop mode of the File component so that the files are not moved or deleted when they are processed (so when the tool is restarted they will be processed again).
 Because the file consumer uses a memory based Idempotent Consumer every file is only processed once (per program run) (see also noop and idempotent* options from file component).

 Then we send the message with a PersonDocument body to the JPA endpoint.
 Notice how this endpoint specifies the expected type.
 So the Type Converter is gonna try convert the PersonDocument to a CustomerEntity.
 Here Camel will find the CustomerTransformer class which has an @Converter method

 which performs the necessary conversion to an entity bean which is then stored in the database